 - Crushed candy canes

 My chocolate sugar cookies are just like my vanilla sugar cookies.
-This is a roll-out cookie flavored with cocoa powder.
-(You can watch me make the cookies in this helpful video tutorial.)
+This is a roll-out chocolate cookie flavored with cocoa powder.
 The chocolate sugar cookie dough is very easy to work with and requires at least 1 hour of chilling in the refrigerator– 2 hours is even better.
-And, if you really want to get ahead, you can chill the cookie dough for up to 2 days.
+It’s the same dough we use when making these Halloween cookies, too.
+If you really want to get ahead, you can chill the cookie dough for up to 2 days.
 You’ll notice in my sugar cookie recipes that I roll the cookie dough out before chilling.
 Over the past several years, I learned that this method is much easier than chilling the cookie dough in a ball and then trying to roll out a cold chunk of dough.
 Dividing the dough in half before rolling makes the process easier because smaller sections are more manageable to roll out.

 Roll Out on a Non-Stick Surface